StevenYan2ww/Object-Detection-on-Bottle-Using-the-YOLO-Algorithm/README.md

 # Object Detection on Bottles Using the YOLO Algorithm
-This repository contains datasets related to our paper "Object Detection on Bottles Using the YOLO Algorithm."
+This repository contains datasets related to our paper [Object Detection on Bottles Using the YOLO Algorithm](https://ieeexplore.ieee.org/document/10031554).
 The model was tested using a novel set of bottle images captured using a mobile phone.
 The dataset is located in the RAW folder.
 Furthermore, the result of the model can be seen in the YOLO folders.

 ##  Citation
 If you use this dataset in a scientific publication, we would appreciate using the following citations: